-FL_RootKeyAllocateAndLoadValue, FL_AssetAllocate or FL_AssetAllocateBasic.
+FL_AssetAllocateAndAssociateKeyExtra.
 When the asset is accessed for use in a cryptographic operation, the policy is tested to ensure that the asset is eligible for the requested use.
 A policy typically consists of the allowed algorithm(s), the allowed strength of the algorithm, and the direction of the operation (encryption or decryption).